fmarquezg/fmarquezg.github.io/_posts/2017-09-30-CH14s_Heatmaps.md

 * Radamel Falcao
 * Dybala

 Next I constructed a Convouted Neural Network (CNN) for categorical data.
+Once the CNN is trained and cross-validated, I then fed a series of heatmaps of Herandez.
+The output was a list with the probabilities of the heatmap belonging to a player studied in the CNN.

 # Results

+As we can see in this graph, Hernandez' heatmaps look very similar to Suarez' heatmaps.
+Notice the value is close to .40, meaning we're 40% sure the heatmaps will belong to those of Suarez.
+Also note the values for Verratti and Dybala.
+I am aware they are not strikers, and they move more around midfield.
+As expected the model gave low values for those two lads.

 <figure>
      <img src="/images/ch14_heatmaps_study/overall_sumnary.png">